Note: I get commissions for purchases made through links in this post.

 As I hinted at earlier, Leica is known for excellent glass in all of its optics – camera lenses, binoculars, and so on.
 So it should be no surprise that the lenses in the 8×20 Monovid are top notch as well.

 One owner who prefers a monocular with a maximum magnification power of 6x so he can hold it steady enough to see the target, had this to say about the Monovid.

 “The design and workmanship are excellent, and the look and feel far surpasses any monocular I have ever seen, but, in my opinion, the product is fatally flawed.
 Add to that the fact that the case is quite large, which defeats the purpose of having a portable piece of optical equipment.”

 I think “fatally flawed” is a bit of an overstatement.
 Just because you have trouble holding it steady enough, doesn’t mean the unit is flawed.
-Find a way to hold it still and the alleged flaw goes away.
+Find a way to hold it still (like a tripod, if the situation allows) and the alleged flaw goes away.

 The carrying case is larger than needed so you can toss in something else small too.
 Some would probably complain if the case only had room for the monocular that they wished it had room for other objects.